amelenty/javascript-training/learnyounode/README.md

 10. **TIME SERVER**: create a TCP time server.

 11. **HTTP FILE SERVER**: create an HTTP server that serves the same text file for each request it receives.

+12. **HTTP UPPERCASERER**: create an HTTP server that uppercases a POST request and returns it.

+13. **HTTP JSON API SERVER**: create an HTTP server that returns a JSON object with properties inferred from the request URL (a time string query).